This page hosts a presentation / quick intro to tidyfun – enjoy!

 c(mean = mean(cca_five), sd = sd(cca_five))

-## tfd[2] on (0,1) based on 93 to 93 (mean: 93) evaluations each
+## irregular tfd[2] on (0,1) based on 93 to 93 (mean: 93) evaluations each

-## inter-/extrapolation by tf_approx_linear
+## interpolation by tf_approx_linear

 ## mean: (0.000, 0.45);(0.011, 0.47);(0.022, 0.48); ...